Seanna-Arnold/Seanna-Arnold/README.md

 Please be sure to keep an eye on my github as I get further into my program!

 - 🔭 I’m currently working on my fullstack Javascript skills!
-- 🌱 I’m currently learning React and exploring other frontend frameworks.
+- 🌱 I’m currently working on React and exploring other frontend frameworks.
-- 💬 Ask me about why I want to be a Frontend/Fullstack Developer
+- 💬 Ask me about why I want to be a Frontend/UI Developer
 - 📫 How to reach me: 984-220-2525 seanna.arnold@icloud.com
 - ⚡ Fun fact: I've been caught in a Saharan sandstorm, grew up from across a field of zebras AND I'm from a country with the highest amount of rugby world cup wins🇿🇦!